gladyskezia/iris_predi/README.md

 # Logistic Regression from Scratch (NumPy Implementation)

-This project implements a logistic regression classifier using only NumPy.
+This project implements a binary logistic regression classifier using only NumPy.
-The goal is to demonstrate a full mathematical and programmatic understanding of logistic regression, including data generation, model training, evaluation, and decision boundary visualization.
+The goal is to demonstrate a clear understanding of the mathematical foundations of logistic regression, including the sigmoid function, binary cross-entropy loss, gradient descent optimization, and manual evaluation metrics.
+No Scikit-Learn model classes or metric functions were used in the core implementation.

 ---

-## 1. Dataset Description
+## 1. Dataset Generation

-A synthetic two-dimensional binary classification dataset was generated using `make_classification` with the following parameters:
+A synthetic two-dimensional binary classification dataset was generated using `make_classification`.
+The dataset characteristics are:

 - 500 samples
-- 2 informative numerical features
+- 2 informative features
 - No redundant features
-- Two balanced classes
+- Two class labels (0 and 1)
+- One cluster per class
-- Random state set for reproducibility
+- A fixed random seed for reproducibility

-The dataset allows clear separation between two classes, making it suitable for logistic regression.
+The dataset is suitable for visualizing the decision boundary in a two-dimensional feature space.

+The dataset was divided into training and testing splits using a 70%/30% ratio.

 ---

 ## 2. Logistic Regression Implementation

-The model was implemented without using Scikit-Learn.
+The logistic regression model was developed entirely using NumPy.
-The following components were built manually:
+The following components were implemented:

-### 2.1 Sigmoid Activation
+### 2.1 Sigmoid Function
-The logistic (sigmoid) function was implemented as
+The sigmoid mapping function is defined as:

-*s(z) = 1 / (1 + exp(-z))*.
+*s(z) = 1 / (1 + exp(−z))*

+This converts linear model outputs into probabilities between 0 and 1.

+### 2.2 Model Hypothesis
+Given input features *X*, weights *w*, and bias *b*, the hypothesis is:

+*h(x) = sigmoid(w · x + b)*

-### 2.2 Binary Cross-Entropy Loss
+### 2.3 Loss Function (Binary Cross-Entropy)
-The gradients were derived based on the logistic loss function.
+The loss function used during optimization is:

+*J(w, b) = −(1/m) Σ [ y log(h) + (1−y) log(1−h) ]*

-### 2.3 Gradient Descent Optimization
+### 2.4 Gradient Descent
+Gradients for weights and bias were computed using:

+*dw = (1/m) Xᵀ(h − y)*
+*db = (1/m) Σ(h − y)*

-Weights and bias were updated iteratively across a fixed number of iterations.
+Model parameters were updated iteratively for a fixed number of iterations, using a learning rate of 0.1.

-### 2.4 Prediction Rule
+### 2.5 Prediction Rule
-Predicted labels were assigned using a decision threshold of 0.5 on the sigmoid output.
+Predictions were assigned using a threshold of 0.5:

+- If probability ≥ 0.5 → class 1
+- Otherwise → class 0

 ---

-## 3. Training and Model Parameters
+## 3. Evaluation Metrics (Manual NumPy Calculations)

+The evaluation did not use Scikit-Learn metrics.
+Instead, all metrics were computed manually using NumPy.

+### 3.1 Accuracy
+Accuracy was computed as the proportion of correct predictions.

+### 3.2 Precision
+Precision was computed using:

+- True Positives (TP): predicted 1 and actual 1
+- Predicted Positives (PP): predicted 1

+*precision = TP / PP*

+### 3.3 Recall
-The model was trained using:
+Recall was computed using:

-- Learning rate: 0.1
-- Iterations: 3000
-- Input: Training split (70% of dataset)

-The final learned parameters are printed in the program output:

-- Final weights
-- Final bias

-These values vary slightly depending on system environment but remain consistent in structure.
+- Actual Positives (AP): actual value 1

+*recall = TP / AP*

+These metrics provide an objective assessment of the model’s classification performance.

 ---

-## 4. Evaluation Metrics
+## 4. Learned Parameters

-The following performance metrics were computed on the test split:

-- Accuracy
-- Precision
+After gradient descent training, the model outputs the final learned:

+- Weight vector (length 2)
-- Recall
+- Bias value

-These provide a quantitative assessment of the classifier’s performance.
+These values are printed when the script is executed.
+They represent the linear decision boundary fitted to the dataset.

 ---

 ## 5. Decision Boundary Visualization

-A decision boundary plot was generated using a mesh grid evaluated through the trained model.
+A contour plot was generated using model predictions across a dense mesh grid covering the feature space.
+The generated plot:

+- Displays the separating boundary created by the logistic regression model
+- Shows how the model partitions the space between the two classes
+- Overlays the dataset points colored by their true labels

-The resulting plot was saved as:
+The plot is saved as:

 ```
 decision_boundary.png
 ```

-The plot shows:

-- The learned separating boundary in the 2D feature space
-- The points colored by their true classes

-This demonstrates how well the model distinguishes between the two classes.
+This satisfies the requirement for visualizing the learned classifier.

 ---

-## 6. How to Run
+## 6. How to Run the Project

-Install required packages:
+Install required libraries:

 ```
 pip install numpy scikit-learn matplotlib
 ```

-Run the program:
+Execute the source code:

 ```
 python logistic_regression_from_scratch.py
 ```

-Outputs include:

-- Final learned weights and bias
+This will:

+1. Generate the dataset
+2. Train the logistic regression model
-- Accuracy, precision, and recall
+3. Compute accuracy, precision, and recall
-- Saved image file: `decision_boundary.png`
+4. Print the final weights and bias
+5. Save `decision_boundary.png`

 ---

-## 7. Deliverable Summary
+## 7. Deliverables Completed

 This submission includes:

 - A complete Python implementation of logistic regression from scratch
-- Gradient-based training implementation
-- Evaluation metrics
+- Manual computations for accuracy, precision, and recall
-- A decision boundary visualization
+- A decision boundary visualization image
-- A text-based explanation of methodology and results
+- A detailed explanation of methodology, model components, and evaluation

-All required tasks and deliverables specified in the project description are fully addressed.
+All required tasks and deliverables described in the assignment instructions have been addressed.